dan-mba/netlify-blog/src/pages/about/index.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
-path: /about
 title: About this blog
 ---
-### Gatsby + Netlify CMS
+### Why I started a blog

-This blog started at a project for me to learn how to use [Gatsby](https://www.gatsbyjs.org) and [Netlify CMS](https://www.netlifycms.org).
+This blog started as a project for me to learn how to use [Gatsby](https://www.gatsbyjs.org) and [Netlify CMS](https://www.netlifycms.org).
+Gatsby is a React based static site generator.
+I chose Gatsby because of my knowledge of React and the ease of integration with a CMS.
+Netlify CMS is the content management system I chose, because it stores data in markdown files & does not require a database.

+#### What I will cover

+I am primarily developing projects in JavaScript, so I will focus on that.
+That will include the frameworks & libraries I use, primarily React & Vue, along with my build tools.